clinics

 Sacred Space & Quiet Room

-• The Sacred Space, along the 2nd floor corridor of BC Women's Hospital is open as a place of prayer for persons of all faiths and traditions.
+• The Sacred Space, along the 2nd floor corridor of BC Women's Hospital in Room 2N30, is open as a place of prayer for persons of all faiths and traditions.

 Please feel free to use this space whenever you need a few peaceful moments.